a1omax/DocGuide/README.md

 application.properties

-Set "spring.sql.init.mode=never" if you don't want to populate database with data.
+Set "spring.sql.init.mode=always" if you want to populate database with data.

+After filling your database with data set "spring.sql.init.mode=never" in order to prevent exception.

+Default port: 5565